 Yellow tailed woolly monkey conservation

-This species is listed by the IUCN as Critically Endangered and features on the current list of the world’s top 25 most endangered primates.
+The yellow tailed woolly monkey is listed by the IUCN as Critically Endangered and, since the year 2000, has featured repeatedly on the list of the world’s top 25 most endangered primates.
 It is endemic to a small area of cloud forest in the Tropical Andes region of Peru.
 This area is known to be the most biodiverse region on earth.

-This area faces immense pressures from mining concessions, commercial logging and land clearance for cattle ranching and coffee cultivation and its forests are disappearing rapidly.
-NPC has published findings from a GIS survey of yellow tailed woolly monkey habitat in Peru and found alarming rates of deforestation and loss, it is estimated that at least 50% of this species original habitat is already lost and the remaining forest still under pressure.
-The article can be accessed via the publications page.
+The area faces immense pressures from mining concessions, commercial logging and land clearance for cattle ranching and coffee cultivation, and its forests are disappearing rapidly.
+NPC has published findings from a GIS survey of yellow tailed woolly monkey habitat in Peru, revealing alarming rates of deforestation and loss.
+It is estimated that at least 50% of the yellow tailed woolly monkey’s original habitat is already lost, and the remaining forest is under enormous threat.

-The project combines the creation of community run reserves with scientific census work within the proposed reserves, a reforestation program using native tree species that are beneficial to humans and wildlife, environmental education and the development of markets for native agriculture products, handicrafts made in the area and tourism.
+The yellow tailed woolly monkey project combines the creation of community-run reserves with scientific census work within the proposed reserves, a reforestation program using native tree species that are beneficial to humans and wildlife, environmental education and the development of markets for native agriculture products, handicrafts made in the area, and sustainable ecotourism.